Lizzydapsy/R-course_materials/Getting-started-with-R.md

 ###### Elizabeth Oladapo

-The aim of this practical is to get you started with installing R and RStudio on your computer, customize RStudio and installing R-libraries/packages
+The aim of this section is to get you started with installing R and RStudio on your computer, customize RStudio and installing R-libraries/packages